 CITV and Commander's Machine Gun

 Grenade Launcher and Antennae

 Pros: The subject matter is particularly timely but we hope this vehicle will not go into action any time soon.
-As said before, this kit has a lot of attractive features such as a relatively low parts count, workable individual tracks, clear periscopes and view ports, a slide molded barrel, drilled out barrels on the machine guns, and clear instructions.
-Needless to say, I can't rate the fit and alignment and the tracks assemble nicely.
+As said before, this kit has a lot of attractive features such as a relatively low parts count, workable individual tracks, polaroid stickers provided for periscopes and other clear parts, a slide molded barrel, drilled out barrels on the machine guns, and clear instructions.
+There are no problems with fit and alignment and the tracks assemble nicely.
 Even though marking used are sparse, a decal sheet includes a lot of decals that won't be used.

 Cons: The main concern is the complexity of building the tracks.
-The instructions give you good guidance on how to approach this but until I build a few links, I really won't know how this might go.
+The instructions give you good guidance on how to approach this but until I built a few links, I found this a bit daunting.
 Construction includes two pads to go on one side of each link plus a center guide.
-End pieces can be attached several at a time if they are left on the sprues.
-This will probably slow me down a bit but I should be able to handle it.
+End pieces can be attached several at a time if they are left on a section of the sprue sprues.
 Aside from the bustle rack screens, there are no other photo-etch detail parts but this could be as much of an advantage as a drawback depending on your preference.
 Strings are provided for the cables so you might decide to use an after market set for this.
 A couple of figures to put in the hatches might also have been nice.

 Highly Recommended for Intermediate to Advanced builders.

 Thanks goes out to Model Rectifier Corp for this review kit.

 If you liked this review, consider joining AMPS.
 Your annual membership